Nurse Advocacy: 3 Ways to Become a Better Nurse Advocate

 A continually evolving healthcare system means patients rely more and more on guidance from nurse-patient advocates.

 In the American Nurses Association (ANA) code of ethics, advocacy is considered a pillar of nursing.

 After all, nurses instinctively advocate for their patients, in their workplaces, and their communities.

-When it comes to nurse advocacy, not all nurses may know what is expected of them, and sometimes workplace rules can make nurse advocacy difficult.
+When it comes to nurse advocacy, not all contract nurses may know what is expected of them, and sometimes workplace rules can make nurse advocacy difficult.

 Learn how you can become a better nurse advocate for patients.